rbrueda/Light-Lumificient/README.md

 For the A* algorithm concerning temperature, it manages heating, cooling, and resting actions to achieve the temperature goal.

+The results are shown from the two columns on the right where the **left-most column represents logic** results and **right-most column represents A*** results

 ## Setup Instructions
 1. Clone the repository:
 ```bash